 You can use WordPress's one-click installation to install a WordPress website.

-A significant portion of popular and trusted web hosting services have included one-click WordPress installation for quite some time now.
+A significant portion of widespread and trusted web hosting services have included one-click WordPress installation for quite some time now.

-You will either locate the “one-click installation” in the account creation process or your account control panel if you decided to use Bluehost or another similar hosting company.
+You will either locate the “one-click installation” in the account creation process or your account control panel if you decide to use Bluehost or another similar hosting company.

 “Want free hosting?
 Check out Hostinger.”